Mmeddes/RepScanner/README.md

 # RepScanner Utility
 Reputation scan tool, automated reputation scan for hashes/URLs/Domains/IPs.
-This tool was build to help blue teamers while invetigating large amount of IOCs.
-Feel free to use and give advices about the code.
+This tool is built to help blue teamers while invetigating large amount of IOCs.
+It takes any IOC and report back to the user all relevant details an analyst will need in order to determine weather a file is malicious or legitimate.
+Feel free to give edvices regarding the code.
 # dependencies
 ### You need to install the following libraries in order to use RepScanner utility.
 * [Install vt-py](https://github.com/VirusTotal/vt-py)